Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 		AddRows ← {s←(⍴⍺)⌈⍴⍵ ⋄ (s⍴⍺)+s⍴⍵}
 		```

 		This way of applying functions between arrays of different shapes is very common.
-As with many things in this course, eventually we will discover more elegant ways to do these things.
+As with many things in this course, eventually we will discover more elegant methods.
 Here is an example of using [the rank operator](./cells-and-axes.md#the-rank-operator):

 		```APL
 		AddRows ← +⍤1